 Debt must be addressed, and restructuring is the most effective method available to cut and eliminate debt, and improve cash flow.

 Yes, you can always go directly to a LIT to file a consumer proposal but it is important to keep in mind that a trustee is an officer of the court and must represent the financial interests of your creditors.
 The trustee is not out to cause harm to you, but they can not act as a financial advisor to a consumer struggling with consumer debt, not to help a consumer get the best possible result when making a consumer proposal or act as an advocate for a consumer seeking the best possible result from a consumer proposal.
 As with any major financial decision we believe it's advisable to seek your own professional representation when you are considering filing a consumer proposal the same way you would have a realtor represent you selling a property versus using the buyers realtor or for you to use a mortgage broker to find the best rate.
 This ensures the proposal is structured on your terms and is affordable so you may complete it successfully.
 In many cases my clients pay off the proposals early.
 4 Pillars clients have the lowest default rate on consumer proposals.
 I also provide you with a comprehensive Credit Rebuilding program to ensure the impact on your credit rating is minimized.

-I am a Debt Consultant with 4 Pillars based in Victoria, BC.
-I have represented over 500 people through a consumer proposal.
-I love helping people through the process and making sure they are getting the best possible settlement on their debt while adding a personal and compassionate approach.
+Chris & Benjy are Debt Consultants with 4 Pillars based in Victoria, BC.
+They have represented over 3000 people through a consumer proposal.
+They love helping people through the process and making sure they are getting the best possible settlement on their debt while adding a personal and compassionate approach.

 As with most services, there is always the option for you to do it yourself, but the results are usually much better when you use a professional who represents your interests throughout the process.

 Our fees are based on a few factors: